2i2c-org/team-compass/organization/strategy.md

 - Operations focuses on standardization, stability, and scale.
 It draws from practices like "Site Reliability Engineering".
 It requires upstream communities to fix bugs quickly, to be stable, and to be responsive.
 - Development work focuses on short-term improvements that tend towards bespoke solutions.
 It is more uncertain because you're building new things.
 It requires upstream communities to efficiently design, prioritize, and iterate.

+However, they can also complement one another if this tension is handled well:

+- Operations ensures that new development actually gets into the hands of users, and works under realistic usage scenarios.
+- Development iterates more effectively when operations makes new improvements rapidly accessible.

+Our goal is to ensure that **development** and **operations** complement one another, rather than being in unproductive tension with one another.

 [^gsbs]: This is inspired by the [Good Strategy, Bad Strategy framework](https://www.amazon.com/Good-Strategy-Bad-Difference-Matters/dp/0307886239).

 ## Our big challenge